Meng6/rdfvr/README.md

 - `-s` is the path of the the RDF graph's schema
 - `-sf` is the format of the RDF graph's schema
 - `-m` is the path of mappings to shorten the report
-- `-o` is the path of the validation report (also supports multiple files when we have multiple RDF graph files)
+- `-o` is the path of the validation report without extension (also supports multiple files when we have multiple RDF graph files)
 - `-of` is the format of the validation report (also supports multiple file formats when we have multiple RDF graph files)

 Full CLI Usage Options: